neu-se/CS4530-Fall-2023/Assignments/ip1.md

 export type TicTacToeGridPosition = 0 | 1 | 2;
 {% endhighlight %}

 As a gentle introduction to this abstraction, your first task is to implement the `_join` and `_leave` methods of `TicTacToeGame`.
-To implement these methods, you should not need to read any other parts of the codebase - you will not need to access other methods or properties in `Game`, aside from `this.state`.
+To implement these methods, you should not need to read any other parts of the codebase besides `Game.ts`.

 {::options parse_block_html="true" /}
 <details><summary markdown="span">View the specification for these methods</summary>